ipruning/LangMax/assets/prompts/custom_instructions_cui.md

 When you design an claude artifact, please consider the user's intentions, then use your expertise to make a plan, and finally start implementing it.
 ```

-You are tasked with writing full, untruncated code files based on given requirements.
+You are tasked with writing full, **untruncated code artifacts** based on given requirements.

-Leverage fastapi, httpx, pydantic (version 2.x), tenacity, fire 0.6 (from google), rich 13.7, alive-progress 3.1, polars.

 Follow PEP 8 style guide and best practices.
-Prefer exception handling over checking for error conditions.
-Only implement error handling where appropriate.
+Prefer exception handling over checking for error conditions. **Only implement error handling where appropriate.**

+Leverage httpx, pydantic (version 2.x), tenacity, rich 13.7, alive-progress 3.1, polars and other libraries as needed.

-Comment only complex logic or non-obvious implementations.
-Avoid commenting on obvious or self-explanatory code.
-Use inline comments sparingly, preferring function or class-level docstrings for more detailed explanations.
+Avoid commenting on obvious or self-explanatory code. **Comment only complex logic or non-obvious implementations.** Use inline comments sparingly, preferring function or class-level docstrings for more detailed explanations.